Jacques de Nervo

 Jacques de Nervo (31 August 1897 – 27 June 1990) was a French industrialist.

 He was born into a family of railway pioneers and steelmakers.
 After World War I (1914–18) he joined one of the family companies as a factory worker, and quickly became an executive.
 He was involved in various major steel enterprises before, during and after World War II (1939–45).
 He was responsible for the creation of Usinor, which became the largest French steel making group.

-Family and early years
+Family and early life

 Jacques de Nervo was born on 31 August 1897, son of Baron Léon de Nervo and Germaine Davillier (1875–1949).
 He was the great grandson of Léon Talabot, one of the founders of the French railway industry.
 His grandfather, Baron Robert de Nervo, married Talabot's daughter and was the first of the Nervo family to enter business.
 He became vice-president of the Chemins de fer de Paris à Lyon et à la Méditerranée (PLM) in 1896.
 Robert de Nervo died on 24 August 1909.

 Jacques' father Léon trained as an engineer at the École centrale, specializing in mining and metallurgy.

 Léon was involved in various businesses and became chief executive officer of Compagnie de Mokta-El Hadid, an Algeria iron mining company.

 Jacques de Nervo studied at the Lycée Louis-le-Grand and at Bossuet.
 He passed his baccalauréats during World War I and in 1916 joined the army as a private soldier.
 On his 21st birthday he was at the front with a battery of 75mm guns.
 He had just been named second lieutenant and given command of the battery to replace the former commander, who had been killed.

 He was made a knight of the Legion of Honour, and was then appointed an officer in the Ministry of Labour.
 When he left the army in 1919 he was an officer with a Croix de Guerre and three citations.